jonnonz1/nz-statute-book/acts/public/2010/electricity-industry-act-2010.md

   (c) carrying out a review and producing a report in response to a request by the Minister under section 18.

 ### 46 Authority's monitoring, investigation, enforcement, and review powers
-(1) The Authority may exercise the powers in this section only for a purpose described in section 45.
+(1) The Authority may exercise the powers in this section,— (a) in relation to an industry participant, only for a purpose described in section 45; and (b) in relation to a specified person, only for a purpose described in section 45(a)﻿(i) or (b).
-(2) The Authority may require an industry participant to do any of the following:
+(2) The Authority may require an industry participant or a specified person to do any of the following:
-  (a) provide, within any reasonable time specified by the Authority, any information, papers, recordings, and documents that are in the possession, or under the control, of the participant and that are requested for the purpose:
+  (a) provide, within any reasonable time specified by the Authority, any information, papers, recordings, and documents that are in the possession, or under the control, of the participant or specified person and that are requested for the purpose:
   (b) permit its officers or employees to be interviewed (which interview may be recorded) and ensure as far as possible that they are made available for interview and answer truthfully and fully any questions put to them:
+  (ba) if a specified person is a natural person, make themselves available for interview (which may be recorded) and to answer truthfully and fully any questions put to them:
   (c) give all other assistance that may be reasonable and necessary to enable the Authority to carry out its functions and exercise its powers.
 (3) Nothing in this section requires a person to give the Authority access to any premises, except for a purpose described in section 45(b) and under a warrant issued under section 47.
-(4) If an industry participant, whether directly or through an officer or employee, fails to comply with a requirement of the Authority under this section, the failure is treated as if it were a breach of the Code and the Authority may apply to the Rulings Panel for any order under section 54.
+(4) If an industry participant or a specified person, whether directly or through an officer or employee, fails to comply with a requirement of the Authority under this section, the failure is treated as if it were a breach of the Code and the Authority may apply to the Rulings Panel for any order under section 54.

 ### 47 Power to search
-(1) The Authority may, for a purpose specified in section 45(b), authorise an employee of the Authority (an authorised person) to search, under a warrant issued under subsection (2), any place named in the warrant for the purpose of ascertaining whether an industry participant has breached, or may breach, this Part, Part 4, the regulations, or the Code.
+(1) The Authority may, for a purpose specified in section 45(b), authorise an employee of the Authority (an authorised person) to search, under a warrant issued under subsection (2), any place named in the warrant for the purpose of ascertaining whether an industry participant or a specified person has breached, or may breach, this Part, Part 4, the regulations, or the Code.
-(2) An issuing officer (within the meaning of section 3 of the Search and Surveillance Act 2012), on an application made in the manner provided in subpart 3 of Part 4 of that Act, who is satisfied that there are reasonable grounds to believe that it is necessary, for the purpose of ascertaining whether an industry participant has breached, or may breach, this Part, Part 4, the regulations, or the Code, for an authorised person to search any place may, by warrant, authorise that person to search a place specified in the warrant.
+(2) An issuing officer (within the meaning of section 3 of the Search and Surveillance Act 2012), on an application made in the manner provided in subpart 3 of Part 4 of that Act, who is satisfied that there are reasonable grounds to believe that it is necessary, for the purpose of ascertaining whether an industry participant or a specified person has breached, or may breach, this Part, Part 4, the regulations, or the Code, for an authorised person to search any place may, by warrant, authorise that person to search a place specified in the warrant.
 (3) The provisions of Part 4 of the Search and Surveillance Act 2012 (except for sections 118 and 119) apply, with any necessary modifications.

 ### 47A Sharing of information and documents with public service agencies, statutory entities, gas industry body, and overseas regulators